Xylitol and Gastrointestinal Upset

 Solutions

-- Anyone with a leaky gut should begin very slowly, using only one gram of xylitol at the end of one meal each day, and then gradually adding more as digestive health improves.
+- Anyone with digestive sensitivities should begin very slowly, using only one gram of xylitol at the end of one meal each day, and then gradually adding more as digestive health improves.

 - If you find that you need to reduce or eliminate the amount of xylitol you're consuming, Dr. Ellie suggests focusing on other lifestyle habits to maintain oral health, such as:

-- practicing mouth resting (taking breaks from constant snacking/drinking) to allow your beneficial saliva time to remineralize your enamel
+- practicing mouth resting (taking breaks from constant snacking/drinking) to allow your beneficial saliva time to strengthen your enamel

 - eating particular protective foods that alkalize your mouth